schabiyo/AzureOSSDemos/README.md

 - **CLIENT_ID**
 - **CLIENT_SECRET**

+More information on service principal can be found [here](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/).

 If you don't already have a SP, you can use the following script to create one.
 The script used the lastest Azure CLI 2.0.
 After running the script yo will get an output similar to the following: